 Unfortunately, female travellers are not permitted to enter this holy land.
 Male travellers too, will find it tricky to reach Athos as they require a permit which must be acquired in advance.
 Numerous tour companies offer boat tours that sail around the area from Ouranoupoli.

 The White Tower of Thessaloniki is one of the most famous landmarks in Greece.
 It dates back to the 15th century.
 At this time, it was constructed on top of an old Byzantine fortification.

 The tower has not always been white.
 At some points, it has had a rather sinister air about it.

 At one point, the tower was used as a garrison.
-At another, it was a prison.
+Another time, it was a prison.
 Various tortures and executions took place at the White Tower during the Ottoman Era gaining it the nickname “the tower of blood”.

 Agios Ioannis Kastri, Skopelos

 Agios Ioannis Kastri is a tiny, picturesque white-washed church that is perched precariously on top of a rocky cliff in Northern Skopelos.
 The church was made famous for appearing in the movie “Mamma Mia”.